US Economic Growth Slows Significantly In First Quarter - UrduPoint

 On Thursday, the slowing in growth "primarily reflected decelerations in consumer spending, exports, and state and local government spending," said the Commerce Department.

-There was also a "downturn in federal government spending," the report said.
+There was also a "downturn in federal government spending," the Commerce Department said.

+Residential investment, however, had a strong showing with new housing construction boosted by demand and a lack of resale inventory, analysts noted.

 Consumption has been more resilient than anticipated last year, even as economists predicted that spending would cool as households depleted their savings from the pandemic period and while borrowing costs stayed high.